Best Practices for Institutional Researchers to Optimize Data Requests and Reclaim the 60% of Team's Capacity

 The "Less Is More" Rule

-Many institutions we studied had accumulated over 100 dashboards across platforms; an Executive Director of Tech College from Indiana mentioned that they had 400+ dashboards created over years by various staff members for specific purposes.
+Many institutions we studied had built over 100 dashboards across platforms; an Executive Director of Tech College from Indiana mentioned that they had 400+ dashboards created over years by various staff members for specific purposes.

 6